TriClip™

 - 0% Thrombosis at 30 days

-TriClip TEER demonstrated to be superior to medical therapy alone in improving Quality of Life (QoL) and reducing TR.
+TriClip TEER demonstrated to be superior to medical therapy alone in reducing Heart Failure Hospitalization (HFH) risk and improving Quality of Life (QOL).1,9

 Learn more about TriClip TEER by visiting the Abbott Structural Heart website.